 When you get involved in what someone else is saying, in this case your prospect, your vision narrows and we put all of our attention on them.
 When you allow your vision to soften, it backs you out of that and allows you to better focus on the conversation, without stepping into the emotions.

 There’s an incredible amount of information here, but it is also so valuable so I didn’t want to leave any out!

 Here’s my advice.
-Read through everything again and then start unpacking it all, bit by bit.
+Read through everything again and then start unpacking these sales principles, bit by bit.
 Put one thing into practice each day, and pretty soon you’ll be a pro at using subtle words that sell.